jphalimi/PythonForMIC/Doc/library/curses.rst

 .. function:: getsyx()

-   Return the current coordinates of the virtual screen cursor in y and x.
+   Returns the current coordinates of the virtual screen cursor in y and x.
 If leaveok is currently true, then -1,-1 is returned.

 .. function:: getwin(file)

-   Read window related data stored in the file by an earlier :func:`putwin` call.
+   Reads window related data stored in the file by an earlier :func:`putwin` call.
    The routine then creates and initializes a new window using that data, returning the new window object.

 .. function:: has_colors()

-   Return ``True`` if the terminal can display colors; otherwise, return ``False``.
+   Returns true if the terminal can display colors; otherwise, it returns false.

 .. function:: has_ic()

-   Return ``True`` if the terminal has insert- and delete-character capabilities.
+   Returns true if the terminal has insert- and delete- character capabilities.
    This function is included for historical reasons only, as all modern software terminal emulators have such capabilities.

 .. function:: has_il()

-   Return ``True`` if the terminal has insert- and delete-line capabilities, or can simulate  them  using scrolling regions.
+   Returns true if the terminal has insert- and delete-line  capabilities,  or  can simulate  them  using scrolling regions.
 This function is included for historical reasons only, as all modern software terminal emulators have such capabilities.